 10.101 Removal of the fuse and/or fuse carrier shall not result in live parts becoming accessible when the adaptor is in full engagement with a socket-outlet.

-Compliance is checked by inspection and, in case of doubt, by applying test probe 13 according to IS 1401 with a force not exceeding 5 N when the fuse and/or fuse carrier are not in position as in normal use and with the adaptor in full engagement with a socket- outlet.
+Compliance is checked by inspection and, in case of doubt, by applying test probe 13 according to IS 1401 with a force not exceeding 5 N when the fuse and/or fuse carrier are not in position as in normal use and with the adaptor in full engagement with a socket outlet.
 The test probe shall not touch live parts.

 11 PROVISION FOR EARTHING